Last updated on March 4th, 2022

 A nice way to get to the Palolo Deep Marine Reserve is by walking along Beach Road.
-You’ll get a great view of Apia and Mount Vaea, while passing the historical Aggie Grey’s Hotel.
+You’ll get a great view of Apia and Mount Vaea while passing the historic Aggie Grey’s Hotel.

 Not too far from the center of town and reachable by bus, everyone loves the Papaseea Sliding Rocks.
 Why?
-Because who needs a Six Flags when you can simply slide on smooth volcanic rock down to a fresh pool!
+Because who needs a Six Flags when you can simply slide on a smooth volcanic rock down to a fresh pool!
 Always check if the water level is high enough before attempting a slide (trust me), or to play it safe, just watch the local kids who can’t seem to get enough of this natural wonder.
 If you’re lucky, you might even spot a few rare birds and the beautiful red ginger flower.
-Entrance is a steep T20, toilets and change rooms available in the parking area.
+The entrance is a steep T20, toilets, and change rooms are available in the parking area.

 Over on Beach Road, I came here a couple of times for lunch.
 They’re known for their fish and chips, but I personally loved the grilled tuna (T24).
 Portions in Samoa tend to be quite huge and this is the case here.
 For an extra T3.50, you can wash it down with a fresh coconut!

-I personally love Indian Food, so I couldn’t refuse a visit to an Indian restaurant in Samoa of all places.
-Mains plus rice gor for about T25 and I must say it wasn’t bad at all.
+I personally love Indian food, so I couldn’t refuse a visit to an Indian restaurant in Samoa of all places.
+Mains plus rice for about T25 and I must say it wasn’t bad at all.

 Click on the image to open in Google Maps.
 This map features all the highlights mentioned in this section of the Samoa Travel Guide: